 The Honda Campus All-Star Challenge showcases the academic talents of students at America's Historically Black Colleges and Universities (HBCUs).

-Student teams representing 48 HBCUs gather in Southern California for the 27th annual HCASC National Championship Tournament.
-The 2016 champion will be crowned live on April 4, 2016 on www.hcasc.com.
+This year, student teams representing 48 HBCUs gathered in Southern California for the 28th annual HCASC National Championship Tournament.
+The 2017 champion, Oakwood University, was crowned live on April 10 on www.hcasc.com.

 Soaring at the Eagle Rock School